Is Summer Affecting Your Mental Health? (Part 2)

 “Everyone is expecting a big vacation but I don’t know how we’ll pay for it.”

-Although most people associate mental health challenges with winter, the stress of summer can be even worse.
-In the previous article, we discussed how intense heat and humidity, the high cost of vacations and summer camp, and a lack of sleep can have a negative impact on your mental health.
+Although we tend to associate mental health challenges with winter, the stress of summer can be just as hard — sometimes harder.
+In the previous article, we looked at how intense heat and humidity, the high cost of vacations and summer camp, and a lack of sleep can take a toll on your mental health.

-For people with existing health conditions, different aspects of the summer season can make a difficult situation worse.
+And for people already managing health conditions, the pressures of the season can make a difficult situation harder still.

-Let’s continue the discussion of the ways summer weather and activities can affect mental health and how counseling can help.
+Here are three more ways summer weather and activities can affect your mental health — and how counseling can help.

 1) New Routines

 Work schedules.
 Childcare and summer camp schedules.
 Longer commutes to drop off and pick up kids.
-Different wakeup times and bedtimes for kids, with lots of unstructured time to fill in the middle.
+Different wake-up times and bedtimes, with lots of unstructured time to fill in the middle.

-Changes in routine can make you feel like you’re constantly behind or lost.
-For children, shifting from the highly structured routine of the school day to hours of free time can lead to feelings of anxiety, isolation, and depression.
+Changes in routine can leave you feeling constantly behind, or a little lost.
+For children, shifting from the structure of the school day to hours of free time can lead to feelings of anxiety, isolation, and depression.

-“Routines are very important for people who have attention deficit hyperactivity disorder (ADHD),” said Kristen Petullo, LCSW, Assistant Director of Outpatient Services at NFSB.
+“Routines are very important for people who have attention deficit hyperactivity disorder (ADHD),” said Katherine Carmichael, Executive Director at NFSB.
 “For students, it’s important to maintain some type of structure to allow for a smoother transition when they go back to school.
 But routines are also important for adults, so you shouldn’t hesitate to seek support if you have trouble adjusting.”

 2) Body Image

-Summer styles, bathing suits, and beach weather can cause significant anxiety for people who struggle with body image.
-Social media comparisons only exacerbate these feelings.
-Just like most people only share the highlights of their lives on social media, they typically show only their best photos, too.
+Summer styles, bathing suits, and beach weather can stir up real anxiety for anyone who struggles with body image, and social media comparisons only make it worse.
+Just as people tend to share only the highlights of their lives online, they tend to post only their best photos, too.

 3) Medication Adherence

-Individuals who take medication to relieve symptoms of mental health conditions and improve daily function should speak with their prescriber.
-Ask if lifestyle or prescription changes are needed to minimize adverse effects.
-NFSB has an advanced practice nurse (APN) on staff who can prescribe medication, assist with medication management, and answer questions.
+If you take medication to manage a mental health condition, talk with your prescriber about whether any lifestyle or prescription adjustments could help minimize those effects.
+NFSB has an advanced practice nurse (APN) on staff who can prescribe medication, assist with medication management, and answer your questions.

 How Counseling Can Help

-Counseling allows you to open up about your feelings, thoughts, and behaviors in a safe space.
-This is an opportunity to feel heard and understood by a therapist who will listen without judgment and provide the support you need.
+Counseling gives you a safe space to open up about your feelings, thoughts, and behaviors — a chance to feel heard and understood by a therapist who listens without judgment and offers the support you need.

-You’ll work together to understand and identify the underlying causes of what’s bothering you.
-Then you can discuss coping strategies that help you deal with the negative effects of summer in a productive way and move forward with clarity and confidence.
+Together, you’ll work to identify the underlying causes of what’s bothering you, then build coping strategies to handle the pressures of summer in a healthier way — and move forward with clarity and confidence.

 If you feel like summer is affecting your mental health, contact NFSB today for counseling and support.
 Remember, you don’t have to be in a crisis to seek help.
 Immediate appointments are available, and we’ll always respect your privacy.
 Call 973-667-1884 extension 1 to schedule an appointment.